 The good news is that learning how to introduce yourself in an interview is relatively easy.
 With this guide, you can learn the proper steps and discover job interview introduction examples to help you prepare properly.

 This is a crucial first step that every applicant needs to take.
 Fortunately, it’s an easy discovery process these days to find out more about the company.
-All you need to do is to go online, and check out the company’s official website, social media page, and all online articles and news that mention the company.
+All you need to do is to go online, and check out the company’s official website, social media page, and analyse company reviews that mention the company.

 Many of the questions you might face during the job interview will be based on the information you’ll find on the company.
 You can prepare for these questions better when you have this info.